the1lab/1lab/src/Cat/Functor/Kan/Unique.lagda.md

 ```
 -->

-Left kan extensions are also invariant under natural isomorphisms.
+Left Kan extensions are also invariant under arbitrary natural
+isomorphisms.
+To get better definitional control, we allow “adjusting”
+the resulting construction to talk about any natural transformation
+which is propositionally equal to the whiskering:

 ```agda
   natural-isos→is-lan